netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 Our fictional organization will be using the following IPAM data for the new site in Brisbane:

 ### Brisbane Prefixes and VLANs
-All prefixes will be the next available, and allocated dynamically in NetBox from the **192.168.0.0/22** Supernet using an Ansible playbook.
+All prefixes assigned will be the next available, and allocated dynamically in NetBox from the **192.168.0.0/22** Supernet using an Ansible playbook.

 | VLAN Name | VLAN ID | VLAN Group | Role | Prefix Length |
 | :--- | :---: | :--- | :--- | :---: |